jimfinnis/angort/README.md

 before proceeding.

 We can also do complex things with lists and anonymous functions.
-Here is a word for summing a enumerable:
+Here is a word for summing a iterable value (such as a list or a range):

     :sum |list:| 0 ?list (+) inject;